 Apple cider vinegar and honey have been experimented with for a variety

 of human uses.
 Those uses include weight loss and a wide range of home

 remedies.
 Honey, of course, has many fans, but apple cider vinegar also seems to have quite a following!

 The assumption is (presumably) that by combining apple cider vinegar and honey, you'll get the benefits of both honey and vinegar in one.

 Anyway, from my investigations, it seems there is evidence to support some claims (or at least merit further investigation), but a lack of evidence to support others.

 So first, below I will look at some of the proposed remedies which combine apple cider vinegar and honey.

-After that, I take a look at the evidence with regard to claims about nutrition, and different formats available.
+After that, I take a look at the evidence with regard to claims about nutrition and treatment for ailments, different formats available, and some wider evidence.

 I have tried to be as balanced as possible.
 Please read on!